kfb19/Breast-Cancer-Classification-MRI/README.md

 ## Tech

 The code was developed in Visual Studio Code.
 It was written in Python 3.10.7, using PyTorch 1.13.1+cu116.
-The API was developed in Django, using Nginx and Gunicorn to run in Docker (please view the API README file for more information).
+The API was developed in Django, and adapted to run in Docker (please view the API README file for more information).

 ## Support